 The Standards-Based Gradebook In Synergy

-The Standards-Based Gradebook allows teachers to attach learning targets to specific assignments and grade those targets on a scale from 0 to 4.
-Below, you'll find two videos that will help you understand how this gradebook works.
+The SBG Gradebook allows teachers to attach learning targets to specific assignments and grade those targets on a scale from 0 to 4.
+Below is an overview video that will show you how to interpret your child's grade in the SBG Gradebook.